xEvileyes/Library_administration/README.md

 Features

-Add, edit and read books
+Add, delete and read books
 Search by title, author
 Persistent database storage using SQLite